There are many factors that can lead to female infertility:

-PCOS is the most common female infertility cause, affecting as many as one in every ten American women.
+Affecting as many as one in every ten American women, POS is the most common cause of female infertility.
 Normally, within the ovary the follicles that hold the eggs release them when they mature.
 In PCOS, these follicles bunch up and become cystic (lump together).
-As such, they don't release mature eggs, preventing a woman from having a regular period or in many cases, any period at all.
+As such, they don’t release mature eggs, preventing a woman from having a regular period or in many cases, any period at all.
 Infertility is a common effect.

-In general, ovulation disorders such as PCOS represent the most common female infertility causes.
+In general, ovulation disorders such as PCOS represent the most common infertility factor in females

 Endometriosis